 EXPLORING TIERRA DEL FUEGO NATIONAL PARK

-Before embarking on an exhilarating expedition to Antarctica, immerse into the southernmost national park, also a UNESCO World Heritage Site and International Union for Conservation of Nature (IUCN) park.
-Situated amid the famous Patagonia region, scenic landscapes and incredible wildlife abound.
+After disembarking from your exhilarating expedition to Antarctica, immerse yourself in the southernmost national park, a UNESCO World Heritage Site and International Union for Conservation of Nature (IUCN) park.
+It is one of many national parks that protects the subantarctic and famous Patagonia regions.

 HIKING – Follow the Hito XXIV Trail along the shores of Lago Roca, reaching Milestone 24 demarking where Argentina and Chile meet.
 Or take the shorter path of Sendero Paseo de la Isla Trail around the small fjord of Lapataia Bay, abundant in geese, diving petrels, ducks and black-browed albatrosses.
 Senda Costera (the Coastal Path) is another hiking option that takes you through scenic views of the Beagle Channel, first discovered on an expedition that included the famous naturalist Charles Darwin.
 For more advanced hikers, the Cerro Guanaco Trail is the longest in the park and offers a challenging but rewarding path, ending on a panoramic view of the Beagle Channel and Darwin Mountains.